outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 This setting forces Git to normalize line endings for this file on checkin and convert them to CRLF when the file is checked out.
   - Set to string value "lf"
 This setting forces Git to normalize line endings to LF on checkin and prevents conversion to CRLF when the file is checked out.

+3. If `eol` is put in `.gitattributes` file, it should be applied to specific file type.
+At the same time, it automatically marks the specific file type as `text` at the same time for LF normalization when checkin.
+If `eol` is set as `git config --global core.eol xxx`, then `eol` is set for all text files.

 Refer to [gitattributes - defining attributes per path](http://git-scm.com/docs/gitattributes)